Colt AR-15: AR-15 style rifle

 After Colt's patents expired in 1977, other manufacturers began to copy the design of the Colt AR-15.
 The term "AR-15" is a Colt registered trademark which it uses only to refer to its line of semi-automatic rifles.
 Other manufacturers marketed generic AR-15s under other designations, frequently referred to as AR-15s, as are some rifles and carbines not based on the AR-15 design.

 AR-15 style rifles are available in a wide range of configurations and calibers from a large number of manufacturers.
 These configurations range from standard full-size rifles with 20-inch barrels, to short carbine-length models with 16-inch barrels, adjustable length stocks and optical sights, to long range target models with 24-inch barrels, bipods and high-powered scopes.
 These rifles may also have short-stroke gas piston system, forgoing the direct gas system standard in AR-15 rifles.
 These calibers include 5.56×45mm NATO, 5.7×28mm, 6.8mm Remington SPC, .300 Blackout, 9×19mm Parabellum and .458 SOCOM to name a few.

 Use in mass shootings

 A Colt AR-15 Sporter was used in the 1977 Klamath Falls nightclub shooting where there were 7 killed, two injured.
 From April 28 to 29, 1996, Martin Bryant killed 35 and injured 23 in the Port Arthur massacre, during which he used a Colt AR-15 and a L1A1 SLR chambered in .308 Winchester.
 It was the worst mass shooting in modern Australian history and resulted in the 1996 National Firearms Agreement.
+A Colt AR-15 was also used in the Pittsburgh synagogue shooting, in which 11 were killed and 8 were wounded.